srehcs/heart-ML/README.md

 # Heart Disease Prediction — Machine Learning Coursework

-This ML project done in juptyer notebook using python has a corresponding detailed presentation to go with it.The presentation contains more appealing and detailed visuals & much needed context.
+This ML project done in juptyer notebook using python has a corresponding detailed presentation to go with it.
+The presentation contains more appealing and detailed visuals & much needed context.
 Please inquire if interested.

 Note: I'm leaving out specifics / information so that this repository isn't easily discovered by future students and used for plagirism.